Volunteer With Tamba

 See the many different ways in which you can help.
 We can't do what we do without you

-Based in Aldershot, helping with office administration and telephone calls - click here to find out more.
+Based in Aldershot, helping with office administration and telephone calls - contact us to find out more .

 These sessions are a 2 hour basic entry level seminar and are suitable for expectant parents, interested grandparents, carers, and health professionals.
 We are looking for people to facilitate these workshops.
 We had our first training session on the 16th January 2010 in London and the feedback from the attendees was extremely positive.
-There have now been 4 training sessions to date.
-There may be further training dates in the future.
 Please contact Kate Valentine to find out more.

 So what's next?